vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 Note that an access token provides write access to Docker Hub.
 It is thus also recommended you use a separate robot account in Docker Hub which isn't going to be used to host images, and also doesn't have write access to any other organizations.
 In other words, use it purely for reading images from Docker Hub.

 If this is a free account, the higher limit on image pulls will then apply.
-If the account is paid, then there may be higher limits, or no limit all all.
+If the account is paid then higher limits will apply.

 Also note that the image registry mirror is only used when running or building images using the support for running ``docker``.
 The mirror does not come into play when creating deployments in Kubernetes which make use of images hosted on Docker Hub.
 Usage of images from Docker Hub in deployments will still be subject to the limit for anonymous access, unless you were to supply image registry credentials for the deployment so an authenticated user were used.